Keeping Track of Low-Performing Students

 We have a variety of resources embedded in Brightspace that give us insight into how our students are performing.
-The parts of this that I use most frequently are:
+The part of this that I use most frequently is:

 - Login History - In this area you can see the last time the student logged on.
 You can also look at a history of their logins and look for gaps in their logins.
 For example, if you are checking on a Thursday and they logged on that day or the day before, you can look a little closer and if it was a few days since their last login, that could explain why they have so much late work.
 When you email or talk with parents you could bring up that they need to be logging into their course every day.